RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 }
 ```

-- When using synchronous messaging (typically the case with ISR), always
+- When using asynchronous messaging (typically the case with ISR), always
   initialize a thread message queue in the thread handler:

 ```c